Skip to main content

 Dazed, Aguinaldo replied, “Is this not some joke?”

-Before Aguinaldo’s army could re-group to save its leader, Funston and the Macabebes had him aboard the steamer.
+Before Aguinaldo’s army could regroup to save its leader, Funston and the Macabebes had him aboard the steamer.
 Weeks later, after being subjected to intense pressure from U.S. military officials, Aguinaldo renounced the Filipino revolution, swore allegiance to the United States, and called on his followers to do likewise.
 Most did, and the Philippine-American war was over.
 Frederick Funston had in fact won the war, almost single-handedly.
 Because of him more than anyone else, the United States became a formal empire and the Philippines its first colonial possession.

-Back home Funston was a sensation.
+Back home, Funston was a sensation.
 Instead of being mustered out he was promoted to brigadier general, the youngest in the Army.
-Newspaper editors and politicians championed him for governor of Kansas or for Vice President under Roosevelt in 1904.
+Newspaper editors and politicians championed him for governor of Kansas or for vice president under Roosevelt in 1904.
 Publishers offered big advances for his memoirs, and he was the hottest speaker on the lecture circuit.
 If not the bravest soldier in the annals of American warfare, he was the only one whose actions in the field had decided an entire war.
 Funston had realized his fondest dream.

 Why was Funston so quickly forgotten?
-Part of the explanation is that immediately after capturing Aguinaldo he was subjected to sharp criticism.
+Part of the explanation is that, immediately after capturing Aguinaldo, he was subjected to sharp criticism.
 Anti-imperialist members of the Senate, perhaps fearful of his political prospects, launched an inquiry into disturbing rumors concerning his behavior.
 One of his captains told the Senate committee that Funston had routinely administered the water torture and had ordered his men “to take no prisoners.”
 The hearings were quickly shut down, but they also brought to light some earlier embarrassments.
 Two years before, Charles Brenner, a Kansas private, had written home that Funston had ordered that all Filipino prisoners be shot.
-When word of this accusation was circulated by the anti-imperialist press, the War Department had ordered Gen. Ewell Otis to investigate, and Brenner had produced a corroborating witness, another Kansas soldier, who confessed that he had shot two prisoners after Funston’s lieutenants had ordered, “Kill them!
+When word of this accusation was circulated by the anti-imperialist press, the War Department had ordered General Ewell Otis to investigate, and Brenner had produced a corroborating witness, another Kansas soldier, who confessed that he had shot two prisoners after Funston’s lieutenants had ordered, “Kill them!
 Damn it, kill them!”
 In his report to the War Department, Otis was dismissive.
 “It is not thought that this charge is very grievous under the circumstances then existing,” he noted, “as it was very early in the war, and the patience of our men was under great strain.”

 Mark Twain suggested that Funston’s “conscience leaked out through one of his pores when he was little.”